losandes/supposed/README.md

 ```

 ### Running Tests Serially
 Sometimes we need our tests to run in a specific order.
-Since assay returns a promise, we can chain tests together using Promise control flow:
+Since _Supposed_ returns a promise, we can chain tests together using Promise control flow:

 ```JavaScript
 const insertSpec = () => test('when a user is inserted into the database', t => {